2020Vis13079846/arissploit/README.md

 for you to master the Arissploit Framework.
 ```

- * A good platform to start.
+* Good platform to start.

 ```
 Arissploit Framework is a good platform to start learning penetration testing tools development.
 ```

 * A lot of different modules.

 ```
 Arissploit Framework includes wireless modules,